lodeguns/MOOs-An/README.md

 In the folder **score of omic patterns - toy examples** are present some tests with all the possible combinations of 3,4,5 discretisation levels of patterns of length 9.
 As described in the paper is computed: P_u (labelled prob in these files), the oscillation score (labelled score) and its normalisation (nrm.sc).

+# Interactome weights with Network-based Adjacency - Algorithm 1

+The procedure requires to download all the files and run the script **NetBasAdj-Example.R**, all functions are gathered in **NetBasAdj.R**

+The pseudo-code of the Algorithm 1 is described in the paper.

+A small example of the Algorithm 1 is linked here: https://github.com/lodeguns/NetBasAdj

 --------------------------------------------------------------------------------------------------------
 Please note that the software and the packages linked are built on R version 3.2.5 (2016-04-14)
 > Platform: x86_64-w64-mingw32/x64 (64-bit)